Search & Buy Cambodia Bayon Airlines Flights

 Cambodia Bayon Airlines is an airline based in Phnom Penh, Cambodia, with its main hub at Phnom Penh International Airport.

-The airline provides daily flights from Phnom Phnem International Airport to Siem Reap International Airport and from Siem Reap International to Siihanoukville International Airport.
+The airline provides daily flights from Phnom Phnom International Airport to Siem Reap International Airport and from Siem Reap International to Sihanoukville International Airport.
 Cambodia Bayon Airlines' destinations include Cambodia and Vietnam.

 Founded in 2014, Cambodia Bayon Airlines is based in Phnom Penh and has operational bases in Siem Reap and Sihanoukville in Cambodia and in Ho Chi Minh City in Vietnam.
 The airline is seeking to expand its international services to Taiwan, Hong Kong, Macau, China, South Korea and Japan.

 In 2017, Cambodia Bayon airlines announced it was heavily recruiting Taiwan's TransAsia Airways, which closed its services last November and dissolved its business operations Wednesday.

 Pilots who have experience flying TransAsia's fleet of A320s and A321s on international and cross-Taiwan Strait routes and those who flew ATRs on domestic flights will be of interest to the Cambodian carrier.

 Phnom Penh International Airport - Siem Reap International Airport Daily